standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 men, and failing with women,” said Theresa.
 “It would be better not to fail with either.”

-{44}“No, if you think a minute, not so good,” said Emily.
+“No, if you think a minute, not so good,” said
+Emily.
 “Not so nice, anyhow.”

 “I don’t think myself so good,” said Bumpus.